 Through an alleyway and up some steps, one will be transported to something of a different era.
 The Back Room boasts a big mirrored bar, chandeliers and large scandalous paintings.
 The old, wooden, dimly-lit space includes bouncy barstools and very comfortable and inviting lounge spaces for large parties, if you can get them.
 Prohibition-esque booze is served in tea cups.
 Hey, c'mon, it's a speakeasy!
 Nevertheless, the Back Room is worth a visit to bring out your inner flapper.

-Located in Lower East Side Manhattan, this crazy dive bar is renowned in the neighborhood for its cheap drinks and hip ambiance.
-As you enter, the retro arcade games lining the walls will get you in competitive mode for an exciting game night.
-Nothing fancy, the Two-Bit's Retro Arcade is a quintessential neighborhood bar, that serves a decent range of alcohol and pub food.
+Located in Lower East Side Manhattan, this lively dive bar is renowned for its affordable drinks and quirky ambiance.
+As you enter, the retro arcade games lining the walls will get you in a competitive mode for an exciting game night.
+Two-Bit's Retro Arcade is a quintessential neighborhood bar that serves a decent range of drinks and pub grub.
 A perfect place to party on weekends, this bar is easy on the pocket too.

 An intellectual's Pravda, this second story dive is decorated with communist propaganda that is downright creepy if pondered too long.
 KGB is also the epicenter of the new writers' scene, hosting popular readings and frequented by some up and coming novelists.
 It is certainly pretentious, but worth a trip for the thrill of knowing you might be sitting beside the next Ernest Hemingway.
 Check their schedule for readings and events.
 Cash only.
 The KGB Bar is also the location for The Kraine Theater located on the ground floor.
 This theater is managed by the Horse Trade Theater Group.